 Other Semester and Year-Long Programs

-The language of instruction at Tsinghua, Leiden, Amsterdam, Bucerius, NLS, Hebrew University, Melbourne, and Singapore is English.
-The instructional language at Torcuato and ESADE is Spanish; applicants for those schools will need to have near-fluency in Spanish.
-Keio Law School and Yonsei University Law School provide courses in English as well as the national language.
-Students without Japanese or Korean language ability can participate, but with fewer courses available to them.
+The language of instruction at Tsinghua, Leiden, Amsterdam, Bucerius, NLS, Hebrew University, Hong Kong and Singapore is English.
+The instructional language at Torcuato is Spanish; applicants will need to have near-fluency in Spanish.
+Keio Law School, Yonsei University Law School, and ESADE provide courses in English as well as the national language.
+Students without Japanese/Korean/Spanish language ability may participate, but with fewer courses available to them.

 The courses available vary by program, but they generally include international law, international business and trade, human rights, and (in Europe) European Union subjects.
 A student can receive up to a maximum of 14 Georgetown credits for a semester’s study abroad.
 Course availability, credit equivalency, and course scheduling vary by program.
 Experience has shown that students take between 12-13 credits on average.
 The Georgetown transcript will show the name of the foreign institution and number of credits earned, but will not indicate the grades or courses completed.

 In addition to semester-long programs, Georgetown Law also has an agreement with Les Institut d’Études Politiques (Sciences Po) that allows students to participate in a year-long global economic law degree program.
 The program awards a Master’s in Economic Law, Global Studies specialization.
 A maximum of 28 credits earned through this program can transfer to the J.D. degree.
-Some courses are in French and some in English; a high level of French language proficiency is required.
+Courses may be taken in either English or French.

 Our study abroad programs are designed to offer students a variety of opportunities in which they will be immersed in a foreign culture, while studying transnational, international, and/or foreign law.
 This allows students to develop international and transnational legal perspectives, and to prepare themselves for careers that will take them beyond the borders of the United States.